OctopusDeploy/docs/docs/guides/azure-deployments/web-apps/web-app-concepts/web-app-deployment-step/index.md

 When set, this safely brings down a website with a blank app\_offline.htm file in the root.

 :::hint
-For more information, seeÂ [Taking an Application Offline before Publishing](https://www.iis.net/learn/publish/deploying-application-packages/taking-an-application-offline-before-publishing).
+For more information, see [Taking an Application Offline before Publishing](https://www.iis.net/learn/publish/deploying-application-packages/taking-an-application-offline-before-publishing).
 :::